cloudnativeessentials/dra-tutorial/README.md

 - request CPUs that are high performance cores or all cores sharing the same L3 cache

 Learn more on the [GitHub repo for DRA Driver for CPU Resources](https://github.com/kubernetes-sigs/dra-driver-cpu/). <br>

+### AMD

+For AMD Instinct GPUs and Radeon GPUs, AMD's DRA driver is at https://github.com/ROCm/k8s-gpu-dra-driver <br>

+### FuriosaAI

+For FuriosaAI NPU which is used for deep learning inferencing, the DRA driver is at https://github.com/furiosa-ai/furiosa-dra-driver-guide <br>